 The reforms of 2002 witnessed an immense flow of FDI into the country.
 Much of the amount of this FDI was going into the servicing sectors, according to one estimate, 82% of the service sector accounted for the largest share in the FDI (2005), including the banking and financial intermediate industry ($28 bill), transport, storage and telecommunication industry ($11 bill), and the wholesale and retail trade industry ($3.4 bill).

-Although the manufacturing sector attracted an amount of $10 bill during 2005 in foreign investment even in the times of global financial crisis of 2008, the figures associated with the sector accounted for $3.2 bill suggesting that this sector did better as compared to the other sectors.
+Although the manufacturing sector attracted an amount of $10 bill during 2005 in foreign investment even in the times of the global financial crisis of 2008, the figures associated with the sector accounted for $3.2 bill suggesting that this sector did better as compared to the other sectors.
 It is also interesting to note here that the automotive sector of Turkey which later on became the leading export sector did not earn much of the attention of foreign investors during the early 2000s.21

-Similarly, another Turkish electronics producer, Profilo Telra was ranked as the third most utilized TV producer of the continent.
+Similarly, another Turkish electronics producer, Profilo Telra was ranked as the third most utilized TV producer on the continent.
 All this became possible due to the Customs Union Agreement signed between Turkey and the EU that incorporated the increased market share of Turkish firms in the EU market of color TVs, digital devices, and white goods.

 In the automotive industry, Turkey ranks at the 14th position in the world, producing more than 1.3 million vehicles annually according to a study of 2015.2 Global car manufacturers like Fiat, Hyundai, Oyak-Renault, Toyota, Honda, and Ford have their production plants in Turkey.
 Also, Turkish automotive industries like TEMSA, Otokar, and BMC are among the largest producers of vans, buses, and trucks.